 The evidence of record further supports the terms of service and contract rates set forth in Sections 6, 7, 8 and 9 of the Settlement Agreement concerning GM and New Haven respectfully.
-Fort Wayne has agreed to complete a COSS as part of filing any future rate case with the Commission.
-The Parties have established, in Section 5 of the Settlement Agreement, a collaborative process concerning that COSS.
-The Commission approves the terms of service and contract rates set forth in Sections 6, 7, 8, and 9 of the Settlement Agreement and the COSS provision set forth in Section 5 of the Settlement Agreement.
+Fort Wayne has agreed to complete a cost of service study as part of filing any future rate case with the Commission.
+The parties have established, in Section 5 of the Settlement Agreement, a collaborative process concerning that cost of service study.
+The Commission hereby approves of the terms of service and contract rates set forth in Sections 6, 7, 8, and 9 of the Settlement

+Agreement and the cost of service study provision set forth in Section 5 of the Settlement Agreement.

-The evidence of record supports Fort Wayne implementing an SDC to be effective upon issuance of this Final Order.
+The evidence of record further supports Fort Wayne implementing an SDC to be effective upon issuance of this Final Order.
 Fort Wayne shall implement the SDC in the manner provided in the Settlement Agreement.
-The Commission agrees that the buy-in methodology used by the Petitioner is acceptable in this instance and further agrees that, as a matter of law, any and all grants should be excluded from the calculation of an SDC as grants are not expenses or costs to Fort Wayne and are instead CIAC.
-Fort Wayne shall keep the proceeds of the SDC in a separate interest bearing account, use the funds to offset capital project costs, and shall record the receipt of funds from the SDC as CIAC consistent with its agreement as provided in its direct and rebuttal testimonies.
+The Commission agrees that the Buy-In methodology used by the Petitioner is acceptable in this instance and further agrees that, as a matter of law, any and all grants should be excluded from the calculation of an SDC as grants are not expenses or costs to Fort Wayne and are instead contributions in aid of construction.
+Fort Wayne shall keep the proceeds of the SDC in a separate interest bearing account, use the funds to offset capital project costs and shall record the receipt of funds from the SDC as CIAC consistent with its agreement as provided in its direct and rebuttal testimonies.
 We find the Settlement Agreement Section 13 (b) resolution of the SDC issues between Fort Wayne and New Haven is supported by ample evidence, reasonable and should be approved.
 The following table summarizes the SDC charges in Settlement Agreement Exhibit D to be applicable in this Cause.